 The Walter F. Ulmer, Jr. Applied Research Award is named in honor of Walter F. Ulmer, Jr., retired president, for his contributions to CCL and the leadership field, to demonstrate CCL’s commitment to applied research, and to build connections with other professionals whose work and commitments are congruent with CCL’s.
 He or she receives $1,500 and a trip to the Center to attend the Research Awards Event.

-Dr. Belle Rose Ragins, has been chosen as the 2015 Walter F. Ulmer, Jr. Award Recipient for her outstanding achievements and contributions to the field of leadership.
+Dr. John Mathieu, has been chosen as the 2016 Walter F. Ulmer, Jr. Award Recipient for his outstanding achievements and contributions to the field of leadership.